covalenthq/covalent-docs/content/en/docs/network/network-operators/block-specimen-onboarding.md

 ```
 {{%/ code-blocks %}}

 Here we set up the required env vars for the bsp-agent.
-Other variables that are not secrets are passed as flags.Add the entire line below to the .envrc file with the replaced keys, rpc url and ipfs service token, save the file.
+Other variables that are not secrets are passed as flags.
+Add the entire line below to the .envrc file with the replaced keys, rpc url and ipfs service token, save the file.

 {{% code-blocks %}}
 ```json